Cybercube21/Rasa-discord-bot/README.md

 ## How to Use

-Simply get into the Project Folder and use the following Command:
+Simply get into the Project Folder and use the following Command and write a Message in any Channel (Dont forget to invite the Bot ;D):

 ```sh
 $ python3 chatbot.py